Education in Lithuania: Financing

 Education of pupils in general education schools is financed through a state budget target grant under the principle of the pupil's voucher.
 Every year, the state allocates, by taking into account the number of pupils, a special target grant to municipalities.
 The pupil's voucher is allocated both for public and private schools.
 When moving to another school, a pupil takes his voucher with him.
 The pupil's voucher includes money for teachers‘ salaries, improvement of teachers‘ skills, textbooks, instructional aids, special psychological aid, cognitive activities of pupils, professional guidance, modules of professional artistic education programmes, administration, execution, assessment of maturity examinations, etc.

 Utility expenses of private schools are covered by their stakeholders.
 Funds for schools of traditional religious communities are allocated by the state under the Agreement between the Republic of Lithuania and the Holy See.

 Non-formal education

 After classes, pupils can choose various leisure activities provided in schools free of charge or attend separate sports, music, fine arts, art, aviation, and choreography schools, and children's clubs.
 The latter activities are partially paid; professional artists, sportsmen, and teachers work with children.

 In schools, pupils can be excused from attending weekly classes in Arts and Physical Training, if they have graduated from schools of art or study Fine Arts, Choreography, or Music in schools of art or non-formal education establishments specializing in sports.
-The long-term artistic education programme completed in children's music, art, and sports schools or any other school can be recognized as a vocational education module.
+The long-term artistic education programme completed in children's music, art, and sports schools or any other school can be recognised as a vocational education module.